riccardo-df/aggTrees/README.md

 By default, `build_aggtree` estimate CATEs internally via a [https://github.com/grf-labs/grf/blob/master/r-package/grf/R/causal_forest.R](causal forest).
 Alternatively, we can override this by using the `cates` argument to input estimated CATEs, as I did above.
 When this is the case, we also need to specify `is_honest`, a logical vector denoting which observations we allocated to the honest sample.
 This way, `build_aggtree` knows which observations must be used to construct the tree and compute node predictions.

 Now we have a whole sequence of optimal groupings.
 We can pick the grouping associated with our preferred granularity level and run some analysis.
+First, we would like to get standard errors for the GATEs.
+This is achieved by estimating via OLS appropriate linear models using the honest sample.
+Then, we would like to assess the driving factors of treatment effects by relating heterogeneity to observed covariates.
+Keep in mind that one should not conclude that covariates not used for splitting are not related to heterogeneity.
+There may exist several ways to form groups, and if two covariates are highly correlated, trees generally split on only one of those covariates.
+A more systematic way to assess how treatment effects relate to the covariates consists of investigating how the average characteristics of the units vary across the leaves of the tree.
+All of this is done in the following chunk of code:

 ```
 ## Analyze grouping with 5 groups.